tschiemer/midipatcher/README.md

 ## Roadmap / Todos

-- Controls have the problem of proper argument parsing, need a good argument delimiter or escape-mechanism for text-based formats, possibly just a user-definable delimiter?
 - Control command to save/load current setup
 - Test, bugfix and complete current source base
 	- Introduce consistent error/exception system